louismullie/temp-data/markdown_final/dc8530aa-7d0f-46e7-ab5d-7ed6bf31aef6.md

 Findings

 Of the 314 patients in PATHWAY-2, 269 participated in one or more of the three substudies: 126 in substudy 1, 226 in substudy 2, and 146 in substudy 3.
-Home systolic blood pressure reduction by spironolactone was predicted by ARR (r 2 = 0·13, p < 0·0001) and plasma renin (r 2 = 0·11, p = 0·00024).
+Home systolic blood pressure reduction by spironolactone was predicted by ARR (r² = 0·13, p < 0·0001) and plasma renin (r² = 0·11, p = 0·00024).
 42 patients had low renin concentrations (predefined as the lowest tertile of plasma renin), of which 31 had a plasma aldosterone concentration greater than the mean value for all 126 patients (250 pmol/L).
 Thus, 31 (25% [95% CI 17–33]) of 126 patients were deemed to have inappropriately high aldosterone concentrations.
 Thoracic fluid content was reduced by 6·8% from baseline (95% CI 4·0 to 8·8; p < 0·0001) with spironolactone, but not other treatments.
 Amiloride (10 mg once daily) reduced clinic systolic blood pressure by 20·4 mm Hg (95% CI 18·3–22·5), compared with a reduction of 18·3 mm Hg (16·2–20·5) with spironolactone (25 mg once daily).
 No serious adverse events were recorded, and adverse symptoms were not systematically recorded after the end of the double-blind treatment.
 Mean plasma potassium concentrations increased from 4·02 mmol/L (95% CI 3·95–4·08) on placebo to 4·50 (4·44–4·57) on amiloride (p < 0·0001).

 Interpretation